IGiotto12/cse15l-lab-reports/lab3.md

 # Lab Report 3 - Bugs and Commands

 ## *Part1 - Bugs*
-There are different bugs in our week4 lab activity and this lab report will address bugs in ```ArrayExamples.java```\n Failure-inducing input:
+There are different bugs in our week4 lab activity and this lab report will address bugs in ```ArrayExamples.java```

+Failure-inducing input:
 ```
   @Test